A disaster is characterized by the impacts it causes, including:

 - Incorporate complementary features in such maps, including relevant notes, and facilitate the elaboration of additional maps at the state, provincial and national levels by combining the information included in the situational maps of all the affected municipalities;

-- Update the maps while maintaining their integrity, consistency and their provenance;
+- Update the maps while maintaining their integrity, consistency and provenance;

 - Share maps and other information with other relevant stakeholders, including non-governmental organizations (NGOs), the private sector and the international humanitarian community;